matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 The key *must* be a string of *at least* one character, and *must* not exceed 255 bytes.

-To ensure efficient handling and storage of profile data, this proposal requires the entire user profile JSON object not exceed 64KiB *over federation*.
+To ensure efficient handling and storage of profile data, this proposal requires the entire user profile JSON object not exceed 64KiB.

+A future MSC may increase this limit or add exceptions, but this current limit has been chosen to allow both servers and clients to have predictable upper limits, especially for caching.

-As it is possible for a homeserver to allow a user to edit a field that it then doesn't provide over federation, homeservers are encouraged to limit the fields (or content) that their local users can set, setting an upper size limit per field and/or for the entire profile.
-Homeservers may also limit the maximum number of keys a user may set.
+Homeservers are allowed to limit the fields (or content) that their local users can set, setting an upper size limit per field and/or for the entire profile, and may also limit the maximum number of keys a user may set.

 ### Implementation Details